Neighbourhood planning - West Dorset, Weymouth & Portland

 These powers have been granted through the Localism Act and Regulations.

-The Askerswell Neighbourhood Plan has been submitted to West Dorset District Council and an independent Examiner has been appointed.
 More information is available on our Askerswell Neighbourhood Plan page.

 There is support available to local communities preparing neighbourhood plans or development orders.
 However there is an expectation that local people should volunteer and, where necessary, find additional funding, to do what work is needed - this may be through sponsorship from a local business, various fund-raising events or other sources.
 So you may want to start thinking about how you go about raising this support.